FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 #### The outer product of two vectors is a _rank one matrix_

-If you forget the definition of [rank](https://en.wikipedia.org/wiki/Rank_(linear_algebra)){:target='blank'} in Linear Algebra, that's okay.
-Even if I "knew the defintion" of rank, I didn't really _understand_ it until I learned about the outer product.
+If you forget the definition of [rank](https://en.wikipedia.org/wiki/Rank_(linear_algebra)){:target='blank'} from Linear Algebra class, that's okay.
+Even if I "knew the definition" of rank, I didn't really _understand_ it until I learned about the outer product.

-The Wikipedia definition of rank is useful, but also not entirely helpful in it's intuition:
+The Wikipedia definition of rank is useful, but also not entirely helpful in its intuition:
 > The **rank** of a matrix $A$ is the dimension of the vector space generated (or spanned) by its columns.

-Although I have omitted the proof of the fact "the outer product of two vectors is a rank one matrix", knowing this fact can give us some intuition as to what it means.
+Although I have omitted the proof of the fact "the outer product of two vectors is a rank one matrix", knowing this fact can give us some intuition as to what "rank" means.

 Let's choose some two vectors $(u, v) \in \mathbb{R}^n$ to be those which we construct our outer product matrix $\mathbf{M}$.